-3.2 Matching Regular Expressions
+2.9 Matching Regular Expressions

-The second optional extension is to use recursion to match regular expressions.
+This part is worth 2 points out of the 20 total points for this assignment.
+Here you will use recursion to match regular expressions.
 The matchRegex method takes a regular expression as input and gathers the set of lexicon words that match that regular expression.

-If you have not encountered them before, a regular expression describes a string-matching pattern.
+As you will remember, a regular expression describes a string-matching pattern.
 Ordinary alphabetic letters within the pattern indicate where a candidate word must exactly match.
-The pattern may also contain "wildcard" characters, which specify how and where the candidate word is allowed to vary.
-For now, we will consider a subset of wildcard characters that have the following meanings:
+The pattern may also contain wildcard characters, which specify how and where the candidate word is allowed to vary.
+Wildcard characters have the following meanings:

-- The '\' wildcard character matches any sequence of zero or more characters. - The '?' wildcard character matches either zero or one character.
+- The '' wildcard character matches any sequence of zero or more characters. - The '?' wildcard character matches either zero or one character.